Digital divide in the Philippines: Education

 The Philippines was the only country in the Southeast Asia region that had a declining youth literacy rate between the years of 1990 and 2004, according to data from the United Nations.
 This prompted major school reforms and in 2012, a K-12 school curriculum was introduced which included a year of kindergarten and two senior school years.
 The Department of Education in the Philippines (DepEd) goal for students who graduate from the K-12 curriculum is for these students to understand technology works and how they can benefit from it.

 The curriculum of this program focuses on developing students to be comfortable with using computers and technology.
 Some examples are that in grade 4 students will learn how to use the basic functions of the computer, including the use of the internet and emailing, in safe ways.
 In grade 6, students will begin taking art classes to learn how to use technology for digital paintings and graphic designs.
 In grade 7, students will begin learning how to academically use the internet for journals and searching for academic sources for essays and other similar assignments.
 In the higher upper level grades, the curriculum will include schools that specialize in computer education as well as science and technology.
 The Philippines being able to close in on the technology gap after being so behind in the 1990s and early 2000s is going to very much improve the graduation rate of the students now that they can study at home and use their sources to their advantage through tablets and computers instead of only being able to access their school work in the classroom.

-Addressing Digital Divide through ICT4D Projects
+Addressing the digital divide through ICT4D projects

-ICT4D projects in the Philippines aims to act as a supplementary role or sometimes act as the initiator in development projects.
+ICT4D projects in the Philippines aim to act as a supplementary role or sometimes act as the initiator in development projects.
 ICT projects for development usually aim to provide an enhanced ability to communicate to others and receive up-to-date information in an instantaneous speed, reducing the gap in the digital divide.

 As of August 2004, according to a study in the Philippine Journal of Public Administration, there are 402 ICT projects for development known.
 A majority of the projects listed were government initiatives and based on the National Capital Region.